SuleimanFarah/sunpy/Google-Summer-of-Code.md

 ## What is it?
-> Google Summer of Code is a global program that offers students stipends to write code for open source projects.
+> Google Summer of Code is a global program focused on bringing more student developers into open source software development.
-> We have worked with the open source community to identify and fund exciting projects for the upcoming summer.
+> Students work with an open source organization on a 10 week programming project during their break from school.

 We participate in [GSoC](http://summerofcode.withgoogle.com/) via the [OpenAstronomy umbrella organization.](http://openastronomy.org/gsoc/)
 SunPy participated in 2013 for the first time and 2014 and 2015 under the [Python Software Foundation](https://wiki.python.org/moin/SummerOfCode/).

-## We recommend for people who want to apply for GSoC to read the GSoC wiki pages and the linked advice.
-It will considerably help you to understand what is required to be successful for GSoC.
+**For anyone who wants to apply to GSoC, you should read the GSoC wiki pages and the linked advice.
+It will considerably help you to understand what is required to be successful for GSoC.**

 ## Guidelines and helpful advice

 ### SunPy focused

-We have several SunPy related wiki pages for GSOoC with [[GSoC: Advice for Students]] being the main one.
+We have several wiki pages for GSoC with [[GSoC: Advice for Students]] being the main one.

 We have a [[GSoC Application template | GSoC: Student Application Template]], it should form the basis for your application.
-But it does not have to be taken as the definite version.

 [[GSoC: Mentors and Accepted Students]] is for mentors and accepted students.

->These pages are a combination of several other pages from around the world.
+> These pages are a combination of several other pages from around the world.
->We want to thank all those FOSS packages that we took heavy inspiration from, SymPy being the main one.
+> We want to thank all those FOSS packages that we took heavy inspiration from, SymPy being the main one.

 ### From other places